Skip to content

 )

 Single-turn attacks test individual prompts.
-Multi-turn attacks test whether a model can be gradually led to violate its safety training over a conversation.
+Multi-turn attacks test whether your application can be gradually led to violate its safety training over a conversation.
 This is closer to how real attackers operate.
+Multi-turn attacks require a second LLM (the “adversarial” model) to generate follow-up prompts — this can also be your local Ollama instance.

-The RedTeamingOrchestrator uses an adversarial LLM (the “attacker”) to generate contextually aware prompts based on the target’s previous responses:
+The RedTeamingAttack uses an adversarial LLM (the “attacker”) to generate contextually aware prompts based on the target’s previous responses:

 from pyrit.prompt_target import OpenAIChatTarget